-HitFilm's interface can be fully customized.
-The Workspace menu displays controls for turning individual panels on and off, switching workspace and managing your custom workspaces.
+HitFilm's workspace can be fully customized.
+The workspace menu displays controls for turning individual panels on and off, switching workspace and managing your custom workspaces.

 The workspace menu can be opened using the icon at the top of the screen: